-Activities which cause streambank erosion and subsequent flooding also have economic consequences.
+- Activities which cause streambank erosion and subsequent flooding also have economic consequences.
 These events destroy valuable resource lands and can also destroy bridges, roads, and other areas lying along their path.
-The cleanup and restoration needed because of this destruction may be expensive.

-When conflicting uses are restricted within riparian areas, important social consequences may result.
+The cleanup and restoration needed because of this destruction may be expensive. - When conflicting uses are restricted within riparian areas, important social consequences may result.
 Often land in such areas is valued highly, due to river frontage and view, and sought after for residential, commercial, and industrial development.
 A property owner who is unable to build on such lands may experience financial and personal hardship because of the loss.
 This financial hardship is particularly possible in areas where surrounding development has previously occurred within the riparian area.
 However, the riparian area is valued partially because of its recreational and aesthetic qualities.
 By limiting development within the area and conserving its vegetation, a community can reduce the potential hazards associated with development and protect the riparian area's recreational and social value.

-Limiting conflicting uses in the riparian area will have positive environmental consequences.
+- Limiting conflicting uses in the riparian area will have positive environmental consequences.
 Stream structure will improve, become more stable, and produce better habitat for fish and wildlife.
-In addition, erosion will be reduced and water quality will improve.

-Limiting conflicting uses in the riparian area will also be beneficial for energy purposes.
-Less energy will be spent trying to rectify erosion and flooding damage caused by development within the riparian area.

-- 7. FINDINGS: [Amended by Ordinance No. 2003 5, eff.
+In addition, erosion will be reduced and water quality will improve. - Limiting conflicting uses in the riparian area will also be beneficial for energy purposes.
+Less energy will be spent trying to rectify erosion and flooding damage caused by development within the riparian area. - 7.
+FINDINGS: [Amended by Ordinance No. 2003 5, eff.
 December 15, 2003]. - a.
-Areas along rivers, streams, sloughs, lakes, and other water bodies in Columbia County serve a number of purposes which include providing fish and wildlife habitat, flood control, and bank stabilization.
+Areas along fish-bearing rivers, streams, sloughs, lakes, and other water bodies in Columbia County serve a number of purposes which include providing fish and wildlife habitat, flood control, and bank stabilization.
 These areas are also desired sites for residential, commercial, and industrial development and are affected by agricultural and forest practices. - b.
 High amounts of sedimentation, debris accumulation, poor water quality, elevated water temperatures, and nuisance algae growth are problems which are often directly related to the degradation of riparian areas.
-The problems are often caused by streambank erosion and the removal of riparian vegetation, and are compounded by each other.
+The problems are often caused by streambank erosion and the removal of riparian vegetation and are compounded by each other.
 These problems, as shown in the Air, Land, and Water Quality section of the Plan, can affect a wide array of uses, including water supplies, irrigation, fish and aquatic species habitats, recreation, and aesthetics. - c.
 The majority of the potentially conflicting land use activities are regulated by state and federal agencies.
-For instance: - Reduced water quality related to non-point source pollution from agricultural practices is controlled by the State Soil and Water Conservation Commission.
+For instance: - Reduced water quality related to non-point source pollution from agricultural practices is controlled by the State Soil and Water Conservation Commission. - ii.
+Maintenance of streamflow levels for fish productivity is the responsibility of the State Water Resources Department which appropriates water rights.
+The Oregon Department of Fish and Wildlife has identified minimum levels of streamflow necessary for production of fish habitat. - iii.
+Forest practices which impact the riparian area are regulated under the Forest Practices Act by the Department of Forestry. - iv.
+Effluents from residential septic systems and industrial development are controlled by the State Department of Environmental Quality.